McConnell to face off with conservative opponents on debt ceiling bill

 Senate Republican Leader Mitch McConnell (Ky.) faces the challenging task of having to help steer crucial legislation to raise the debt ceiling past Senate conservatives who are calling for amendments to the bill and threatening to delay it for days on end.

-The bill is expected to get more than 40 Senate Democratic votes, which means it would likely need at least 10 to 20 “yes” votes from Senate Republicans to get to President Biden’s desk before the June 5 deadline set by Treasury Secretary Janet Yellen.
+The bill is expected to get more than 40 Senate Democratic votes, which means it would likely need at least 10-20 “yes” votes from Senate Republicans to get to President Biden’s desk before the June 5 deadline set by Treasury Department Secretary Janet Yellen.

 McConnell on Sunday came out strongly in favor of the deal negotiated between Biden and Speaker Kevin McCarthy (R-Calif.) but he faces a brewing rebellion on his right flank.

-Sen. Mike Lee (R-Utah) has threatened to use “every procedural tool at my disposal” to slow down the bill while Sen. Rand Paul (R-Ky.) is demanding a vote on his “conservative alternative,” which would cut total federal spending by $545 billion over two years.
+Sen. Mike Lee (R-Utah) has threatened to use “every procedural tool at my disposal” to slow down the bill.
+Sen. Rand Paul (R-Ky.) is demanding a vote on his “conservative alternative,” which would cut total federal spending by $545 billion over two years.

 Lee on Tuesday unleashed a torrent of criticism directed at the bill, which he argues “simply does not do what its proponents claim it does — not even close.”